KDG-Justin/java-techniques/README.md

-# Learning java
+# Java project
-This is a playground which I used for learning ways to code with java.
+This project showcases some of the most commonly used techniques in Java.
+I often revisit this project to explore and apply different programming approaches and coding patterns in Java.